iwilfried/Adobe-XD-eBook/_docs/5-What Else Can I Do With Adobe XD/CarouselSlider.md

 I can either re-draw the other angle to complete the arrow or what I did was use Command + D to duplicate the line.

 &nbsp;

+In the first image you can see the duplicated line.
+Next, drag the left edge down and the right edge up to create an arrow.

 &nbsp;